epfl-ml4ed/flipped-classroom/README.md

 Please feel free to file issues and pull requests on the repo and we will address them as we can.

 ## Citations
-If you find this code useful in your work, please cite our papers:
+If you find this code useful in your work, please cite our paper:

 ```
 Marras, M., Vignoud, J., Käser, T. (2021).